 One of the top craft brewers in San Diego County, Coronado Brewing runs a lively pub and tasting room at the foot of Orange Avenue, just a block away from the Coronado Ferry Landing.
 The pub offers such staples as burgers, salads and fries, perfect for pairing with a cold pour.

-Flagship Cruises’ ferry service is a great way to get over to Coronado.
-And the Coronado Ferry Landing makes it even more worthwhile with its wide variety of food options within steps of the dock, from barbecue to ice cream to such higher-end options as Peohe’s restaurant.
+Flagship Cruises’ ferry service is a great way to get over to Coronado and the Coronado Ferry Landing makes it even more worthwhile with its wide variety of food options within steps of the dock, from barbecue to ice cream to higher-end options.
+The main drag of Coronado’s scenic village, Orange Avenue, also offers a wealth of eateries, including such mainstays as McP’s Irish Pub and Miguel’s.

-The main drag of Coronado’s scenic village, Orange Avenue offers a wealth of eateries, including such mainstays as McP’s Irish Pub and Miguel’s, as well as the culinary wonders at the Hotel Del Coronado, whose beachside taco shack is also a favorite.
+And don't forget the culinary wonders at the Hotel Del Coronado, whose beachside taco shack is also a favorite.

 Father's Day Festivities